Home » Features » Top 15 Best Nintendo DS Hidden Gems

 Sands of Destruction

-The Nintendo DS had more than it’s fair share of RPG ports and spin-offs.
-What I wanted was some truly original yet classically styled role playing games for the platform.
-I got just that with Sands of Destruction from Imagepoch and Sega.
-Sands of Destruction uses 2D sprites on polygonal backgrounds.
-It features fantastic dungeon designs as well as a combat system based around combos which works surprisingly well.
+Sands of Destruction features fantastic dungeon designs as well as a combat system based around combos which works surprisingly well.
+It’s like Xenogears in terms of battle system, but in my opinion much better.
+I even really liked the story here.
+It’s a typical adventure to save the world but the characters are charming and there are plot twists aplenty.
 The graphics and soundtrack are fantastic especially considering the platform.
-I got vibes of Grandia and Xenogears both of which I love, yet Sands of Destruction feels like its own game.
+I got vibes of Grandia and Xenogears both of which I love.
+Despite this Sands of Destruction feels like its own game.
 If you’re a fan of traditional RPGs then this one is surely worth checking out.
-It’s easily one of the best Nintendo DS hidden gems.
+Don’t let Sands of Destruction fade into history.

 Front cover for Shin Megami Tensei: Strange Journey on the Nintendo DS.